MorganBergen/embedded-systems/src/milestone01/README.md

 ##  **task 03** calibrating and defining the top stop function

-implement the following function to stop the wheels from moving.  the function also can be used to calibrate esc when first called with a 2 second delay.  this will be accomplished by setting the `LED0_OFF` to 280
+implement the following function to stop the wheels from moving.  the function also can be used to calibrate esc when first called with a 2 second delay.  this will be accomplished by setting the `LED0_OFF` to 280.  note:  `// example use stopMotor(); -> sets LED0_off to 280`

 ```c
 void stopMotor() {